The Beginning

 I see myself reflected.

-Theres a photo of a saint
+There’s a photo of a saint

-blowing
+blowing bubbles,

-my Fathers gray Stetson
+my Father’s gray Stetson

 with the brim curved like his tilted smile.